Alqatf/Human-Evaluation/README.md

 # Human-Evaluation
-Human Evaluation of " Image Captioning with Novel Topics Guidance and Retrieval-based Topics Re-weighting"
+Human Evaluation of "Image Captioning with Novel Topics Guidance and Retrieval-based Topics Re-weighting" paper